opendp/opendp/docs/source/user/utilities/typing.rst

 When you want to describe the type of a domain, metric, measure, or other elements, you can do so via a type descriptor.
 The canonical form is a literal string, like `"i32"` to denote that the type should be a 32-bit integer, or `"SymmetricDistance"` to denote the type of a metric.
-In practice, people like to denote types in ways they are already familiar, like the python type `int`, which is treated like `"i32"`, so we've made this as flexible as possible.
 These arguments accept any of the following, depending on the context:

 * string